General Institutional Information

 Price of Attendance

-Tuition at the Cleveland campus is currently $15,948.
-Tuition charges are divided evenly between the three quarters.
+Tuition at the Cincinnati campus is currently $15,580.
+Tuition charges are divided evenly between two terms.
 All students also pay a $125 Enrollment Fee.
 Books and lab fees are included in tuition charges.
 Students ordinarily pay less than $50 for necessary supplies.
 In addition to this, students are required to purchase headphones which could cost between $20 -$150.
 The Cost of Attendance used for all students at the campus, which includes indirect costs such as room and board, transportation, personal expenses, and loan fees, as well as the direct costs (tuition, fees, supplies) is shown below:

 Net Price Calculator

 Refund Policy, Requirements for Withdrawal and for the Return of Title IV, HEA Financial Aid

 All students who withdraw from OICB are subject to a state tuition refund policy established by the state in which their campus is located.
 The appropriate state laws are identified below.
 All students who receive any Title IV funds (Direct loans, Pell Grant, SEOG grant) are also subject to a federal calculation of the aid to which they are entitled.
 To summarize the difference between these two calculations: the state calculation informs the school of the maximum amount of tuition a student can be charged, based on the period of time the student was enrolled in the term during which they dropped; the federal calculation (referred to as R2T4 – the Return of Title IV funds) determines what portion of Title IV funds the student earned and is entitled to keep, and what portion needs to be returned to the government (U.S. Department of Education).
 Students are advised that it is possible that their bill for the term during which they drop might be paid in full at the time they drop, and yet after the required state and federal calculations (and subsequent credits and/or return of funds) they may have an outstanding balance due and payable to OICB.